Determining isotopy classes of crossing arcs in alternating links: Diagram labels

 Consider the complement of a link $L$ in $S^3$, and a diagram $D$ of $L$.
 In what follows, we will describe the correspondence between the points on the peripheral boundary of $S^3-L$ and the points in the boundary of $\mathbb{H}^3$ through a solution of the hyperbolicity equations, introduced in \cite{method}.
 In further sections, we will investigate under which conditions on the labels this correspondence yields the complete hyperbolic structure and the developing map for the manifold $S^3-L$.

 Every region $R$ of $D$ that is incident to at least three crossings may be viewed as a disk bounded by the geodesic arcs traveling from the overpass to the underpass at every crossing of $R$, and by the arcs traveling on the boundary torus from one crossing of $R$ to the next crossing of $R$ (black and gray arcs on Fig.1, left, respectively, where a region incident to three crossings is depicted).
-Every arc can be assigned a complex number - a diagram label.
-When the complete hyperbolic structure exists on $S^3-L$, the diagram labels are called crossing and edge labels respectively, and they parametrize the hyperbolic structure (see \cite{method} for details and geometric definitions of the labels).
+Every arc can be assigned a complex number which we call a diagram label.
+When the complete hyperbolic structure exists on $S^3-L$, the diagram labels are called crossing and edge labels respectively, and they parameterize the hyperbolic structure (see \cite{method} for details and geometric definitions of the labels).

 Hyperbolicity relations are two sets of polynomial relations in the diagram labels.
-The first set, called the region relations, guarantees that the composition of hyperbolic isometries rotating a preimage of the boundary of every described disk in $\mathbb{H}^3$ is an identity.
+The first set, called the region relations, guarantees that the composition of hyperbolic isometries rotating a preimage in $\mathbb{H}^3$ of the boundary of each disk, corresponding to a region of the diagram, must be the identity.
 If the region is 2-sided (\textit{i.e.} it is a bigon), the two edge labels inside it are set to 0, and the two crossing labels are set equal, which corresponds to having no disk, but rather two homotopic geodesic arcs at crossings.
 The second set of relations (called the edge relations) for alternating links consists of relations of the form either $u=v\pm1$ or $u=v$, where $u,v$ are two edge labels assigned to two different sides of the same edge of $D$.
-They guarantee that whenever two arcs on the boundary torus form a simple closed curve going around a strand of $L$, the curve is homotopic to a meridian of the length 1.
+By an edge of $D$ we mean a segment from a crossing to the next crossing, and hence $u$ and $v$ lie in two different regions of $D$ separated by this segment.
+The edge relations guarantee that whenever two arcs on the boundary torus form a simple closed curve going around a strand of $L$, the curve is homotopic to a meridian of length 1.
 We refer the reader to \cite{method} for further details and examples.

 Assume that there is a complex solution $\overline{x}$ to the hyperbolicity relations for \( D \) (it is possible that all entries of $\overline{x}$ have 0 imaginary part, and therefore are real).
 In particular, if there are $n$ crossings in $D$, $\overline{x}$ consists of $n$ crossing labels $w_1, w_2, ..., w_n$, and $2n$ edge labels $u_1, u_2, ..., u_{2n}$.